dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/scrollviewer-overview.md

 ## The ScrollViewer Control

- There are two predefined elements that enable scrolling in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications: <xref:System.Windows.Controls.Primitives.ScrollBar> and <xref:System.Windows.Controls.ScrollViewer>.
+ There are two predefined elements that enable scrolling in WPF applications: <xref:System.Windows.Controls.Primitives.ScrollBar> and <xref:System.Windows.Controls.ScrollViewer>.
 The <xref:System.Windows.Controls.ScrollViewer> control encapsulates horizontal and vertical <xref:System.Windows.Controls.Primitives.ScrollBar> elements and a content container (such as a <xref:System.Windows.Controls.Panel> element) in order to display other visible elements in a scrollable area.
 You must build a custom object in order to use the <xref:System.Windows.Controls.Primitives.ScrollBar> element for content scrolling.
 However, you can use the <xref:System.Windows.Controls.ScrollViewer> element by itself because it is a composite control that encapsulates <xref:System.Windows.Controls.Primitives.ScrollBar> functionality.

  The <xref:System.Windows.Controls.ScrollViewer> control responds to both mouse and keyboard commands, and defines numerous methods with which to scroll content by predetermined increments.
 You can use the <xref:System.Windows.Controls.ScrollViewer.ScrollChanged> event to detect a change in a <xref:System.Windows.Controls.ScrollViewer> state.